2002 English cricket season

 The 2002 English cricket season was the 103rd in which the County Championship had been an official competition.
 Surrey were crowned champions but 2001 county champions Yorkshire were relegated.
 Yorkshire did, however, win the C&G Trophy.
-India and Sri Lanka toured England to compete in a Test series with England.
+Warwickshire beat Essex at Lord's to win the final edition of the Benson and Hedges Cup which would be replaced with the incoming Twenty20 Cup from the 2003 English domestic season onwards.
+In international cricket India and Sri Lanka toured England to compete in a Test series with England.
 England drew with India 1-1 and beat Sri Lanka 2–0.